falkgottlob/quipbot/README.md

-# Salesforce Bot for Facebook Messenger

-A Salesforce-powered bot for the DreamHouse sample application.
+Quipbot with integration to Salesforce

 Follow the instructions below to create your own instance of the bot:

-### Step 1: Install the DreamHouse App

-If you haven't already done so, follow [these instructions](http://dreamhouse-site.herokuapp.com/installation/) to install the DreamHouse sample application.

-### Step 2: Create a Connected App
+### Step 1: Create a Connected App

 If you haven't already done so, follow the steps below to create a Salesforce connected app: